haobinlaosi/TDBCL/README.md

 # TDBCL
-Welcome to the repository for the SMDE framework, a new approach to time series contrastive learning for imbalanced classification.
+Welcome to the repository for the TDBCL framework, a new approach to time series contrastive learning for imbalanced classification.

 **TDBCL**